Sweet Jeffrey

 Jeffery Plays “Catch Up”

 I met Jeffrey, “where he was,” at his current skill level.
-He received appropriate interventions suited to his current skills level and we continued to work on his foundational reading skills until they were solid and automatic.
+He received appropriate interventions suited to his current skill level, and we continued to work on his foundational reading skills until they were solid and automatic.

-Unfortunately, as often happens, Jeffrey made progress but he couldn’t catch up and read on grade level.
+Unfortunately, as often happens, Jeffrey made progress, but he couldn’t catch up and read at grade level.
 He continued to read at least two grade levels behind his peers.

 Jeffrey was retained in first grade and evaluated by the school psychologist in second grade.
 Her evaluation revealed learning disabilities that qualified him as a special needs student.